 Knowledge is power!
-Knowing how the ePayments process works will help you to efficiently reconcile your credit card and bank account payments.
+Knowing how the ePayments process works will help you to efficiently reconcile your credit card/debit card payments.
+For bank account/ACH payments reconciliation, refer to this Help Center article, Reconcile Bank Drafts with Bank Statements.

 Understanding the Players

-It is important to understand the key players and the roles they play when using ePayments with Jackrabbit.
+It is important to understand the key players and their roles when using ePayments with Jackrabbit.

-- Your Jackrabbit database transmits the transactions (ePayments) to the ePayment gateway and receives approval or decline from the gateway.
-Jackrabbit is not involved in the approval/decline process.
+- Your Jackrabbit database transmits the transactions (ePayments) to the ePayments gateway.

-- The Merchant Processor coordinates with the card issuing bank to settle the transaction.
-The merchant processor’s accepted or declined response is sent back to the gateway.
+- The Merchant Processor coordinates with the card-issuing bank to provide initial approval/decline codes.
+These are instantly sent back through the gateway into Jackrabbit (credit/debit cards only).
+The gateway submits these transactions back to the merchant processor at settlement time for final processing.
 The merchant processor is also responsible for depositing funds into your bank account.

 Understanding Transaction Settlement Times

 Each gateway has a default settlement time.
-This is the time your transactions are actually sent out for processing with the merchant processor.
+This is when your transactions are sent from the gateway to the merchant processor.
 The settlement time may affect when you receive your funds.
+Before making changes to your settlement time, discuss the impact with your ePayments Partner.

-Transactions are also batched out from the merchant processor.
-Each processor has their own default settlement times.
-Contact your processor to find out what their settlement time is.
+Each processor has its own default settlement times.
+Contact your ePayments Partner to find out when you should receive your funds.
 In most cases, you will receive your funds in 1-3 business days.
+It does take longer when there is a bank holiday.

 Reports & Tools for Reconciliation